margaretmf/margaretmf.github.io/poetry.md

 Where do they go?
 From the driveways in the port city to the shipyard to the country roads.
 There's a beautiful chain of freight traveling through the port cities and then through the country.

+## Roots ##
+You can claim what you were born to be.
+Your roots may have dried out, but your roots run deeply into the groun.
+Dig within deeply, remove the weeds, and discover the glory.
+The glory, the beauty, the soul of Soul is there.

 ## Home and Music ##
 Home is where it all begins.
 There's a place for music and you all in my heart forever.